cloudspaces/eyeos-u1db/Readme.md

         </tr>
         <tr>
             <td style="background-color:#C0C0C0">Return:</td>
-            <td style="padding-left:30px">True or in case of error null</td>
+            <td style="padding-left:30px">True or in the event of error null</td>
         </tr>
     </table>
 </div>

 **synchronizeCalendar(**_calendarId,user_**)**

-Synchronize all the events of the especified calendar of the user connected in eyeOS platform.
+Synchronizes all the events of the specified calendar of the user connected to the eyeOS platform.

 <div style="margin-bottom:10px;margin-left:0px">